BarakBinyamin/ctf/README.md

 <p align="center">Image Taken From <a src="https://www.thesslstore.com/blog/ssltls-certificate-its-architecture-process-interactions">Thesslstore</a></p>
 </p>

-The patched firmware that verifies authorship before pulling a new firmware image, is listed in [iot-light/light/src/main-patch.cpp](iot-light/light/src/main-patch.cpp), and can be built and uploaded with the options for the target labeled "patch".
-To do this open a vscode window in the [iot-light/light](iot-light/light) directory, platformio should automatically detect the platformio.ini file that is now at the top level of the file system in the window, after a few seconds, pressing the bug icon in the extension tabs should show the targets available.
+The patched firmware that verifies authorship before pulling a new image is listed in [iot-light/light/src/main-patch.cpp](iot-light/light/src/main-patch.cpp).
+It can be built and uploaded with the options for the target labeled "patch".
+To do this open a vscode window in the [iot-light/light](iot-light/light) directory, platformio should automatically detect the platformio.ini file that is at the top level of the file system in the window, after a few seconds, pressing the bug icon in the extension tabs should show the targets available.

 ## Motivation
 IOT devices are commonly built with certain hardware constraints, limiting them to use IP over wifi or some subset of wireless communication protocol like Zigbee or espnow to interact with each other